github/hubot-scripts/README.md

 Once you have Hubot installed, you can drop new scripts from this repository right into your generated Hubot installation.
-Just put them in `scripts`, add the new scripts to the `hubot-scripts.json` file, restart your robot, and you're good to go.
+Just put them in `scripts`, add the new scripts to the `hubot-scripts.json` file.

+Any third-party dependencies for scripts need adding your your `package.json` otherwise a lot of errors will be thrown during the start up of your hubot.

+Restart your robot, and you're good to go.

 All the scripts in this repository are located in [`src/scripts`](https://github.com/github/hubot-scripts/tree/master/src/scripts).